How to turn our despair to hope & victory.

 From Lamentations 3 (NLT)

-19 The thought of my suffering and homelessness is bitter beyond words
+thought of my suffering and homelessness is bitter beyond words20 I will never forget this awful time, as I grieve over my loss.

 As he looked, he wept.
 How devastated, how hopeless the situation is.
 There is but one bright spot in lamentations.
 This bright spot is our devotional for today.